 Please check back soon to purchase this item.

 Contributors include R.C.
-Sproul along with Steven J. Lawson, Keith A. Mathison, Philip Graham Ryken, R.C.
-Sproul Jr., Gene Edward Veith, and Danny Wuerffel.
+Sproul along with Tim Dick, Andrew Hoffecker, Terry L. Johnson, Keith A. Mathison, Niel Nielson, Robert M. Norris, Robert Rothwell, R.C.
+Sproul Jr., Gene Edward Veith, and Bruce A. Ware.
 Tabletalk features articles about topics central to the Christian faith and daily, in-depth Bible studies.

 The 2008 Bible studies examines the gospel of Matthew and the Redeemer who saves His people from their sins.